 If you’re new to foam rolling, it’s a good idea to start with a standard-size roller and one that’s fairly smooth and on the softer side.
 Some of our favorite foam rollers for beginners include the Pro-Tec Athletics 35″ Foam Roller and the TriggerPoint Grid 1.0 Foam Roller.
 If you’re a beginner and choose a foam roller that’s too firm or intense, you will likely feel very uncomfortable, and it may be difficult to stick to your foam rolling routine.

-For those with more foam rolling experience, it’s a matter of personal preference.
+For those with more foam rolling experience, the best foam roller is a matter of personal preference.
 The Pro-Tec Athletics Contoured Foam Roller and Roll Recovery R4 Body Roller are two great options for foam rollers that are firm enough but not too firm and with some texture that’s not too intense.
 These well-balanced rollers allow you to dial the intensity up or down depending on your needs on any specific day.
-If your muscles are well adapted to foam rolling and you prefer a more intense experience, the Gaiam Restore Deep Tissue Performance Roller and the Rumble Roller 12″ Compact Original Textured Foam Roller are two great options that can provide that for you.

 Vibrating Foam Rollers

 A vibrating foam roller takes foam rolling to the next level by adding percussive massage that can enhance the foam rolling and recovery experience by further stimulating blood flow and reaching deeper muscle tissue.
-We tested a few of the top vibrating foam rollers on the market and chose the Therabody Wave Roller because it’s powerful yet quiet.
-This vibrating foam roller has five speed levels and Bluetooth connectivity to Therabody’s app for remote control and recovery routines.
-Whether you opt for a vibrating foam roller is a matter of personal preference.
-Unsurprisingly, vibrating foam rollers come at a higher cost, but it’s worth knowing what’s available for your recovery needs.
+We tested a few of the top vibrating foam rollers on the market and chose the Therabody Wave Roller as our favorite because it’s powerful yet quiet.

 Cost

-There’s some variability in the cost of foam rollers, but many premium models are available for $30 to $35.
-This price range includes five of our nine top picks above, including the vibrating foam roller.
+There’s some variability in the cost of foam rollers, but many premium models are available for $30-50.
+This price range includes four of our seven top picks above, including the vibrating foam roller.
 Less expensive models tend to use cheaper materials that will not hold up as long, while more expensive foam rollers may use fancier foam or include more bells and whistles.
-More expensive is not always better, but as with most things, you get what you pay for.

 Why You Should Trust Us

-The iRunFar team comprises road, trail, and ultrarunners with 150-plus years of running experience.
+The iRunFar team comprises road, trail, and ultrarunners with 150-plus combined years of running experience.
 We understand that it’s important to recover as hard as we train, and we’ve been using foam rollers of all shapes and sizes to help get our muscles recovered from one day so that we’re ready for the next.
 We began this buyer’s guide with extensive research into the running recovery marketplace to uncover the best foam rollers currently available.

-From there, author Alli Hartz refined a list of the top choices and tested a variety of foam rollers over many weeks — after long runs, hard workouts, and strenuous powerlifting sessions.
-She tested everything from the most basic foam roller to ones with all of the bells and whistles.
+From there, author Alli Miles refined a list of the top choices and tested a variety of foam rollers over many weeks — after long runs, hard workouts, and strenuous powerlifting sessions.
+She tested everything from the most basic foam roller to those with all of the bells and whistles.
 As she built up her mileage while training for a 100-mile race, Alli tested each foam roller and further narrowed the selections to the best options listed above.
-We evaluated foam rollers on their ability to apply pressure to various parts of the body, their texture, firmness, durability, ease of use, size and weight, and versatility.

-Frequently Asked Questions about Foam Rollers
+Frequently Asked Questions About Foam Rollers

 What are the benefits of foam rolling?

 Foam rolling can help increase blood circulation and facilitate the flow of oxygenated blood to depleted muscles.
 This helps restore muscle tissue and relieve tightness, soreness, and inflammation.
 It can also help increase flexibility and range of motion.
 All of these benefits can help reduce the risk of injury.
-Learn more in our articles about performance flexibility, trunk mobility, foam rolling, and the science of exercise recovery.
-Whether you choose a beginner-friendly option like the Pro-Tec Athletics 35″ Foam Roller or one designed for experienced foam rollers, like the Rumble Roller 12″ Compact Original Textured Foam Roller, there’s something for everyone.

 How often should I foam roll?